 Change in Function.
-A change in activity or service provided within the project limits that does not change the use, specific use, or occupancy.
+A change in activity, service or licensed service provided, within the project limits, that does not change the use, specific use, or occupancy.
+Conversion of a space that results in a change in activity such that the space will be required to satisfy the functional space requirements under a different code sub-section than that of the prior use is considered a change in function.
+See CBC 1224.3.

 Change of Occupancy/Use.
-Change of an occupancy or use defined in Chapter 3 of the CBC.
-Also see CBC Section 3408 and 3408A.
+Change of an occupancy or use as defined in Chapter 3 of the CBC.
+Also see CEBC Section 506.1 and 506A.1.